Elements of the Digital World

 What a lunch in Spain taught me about digital infrastructures

 In 2005 I visited my father in France.
 It turned out to be convenient to pick me up from the Gerona airport in Spain.
 And as we had enough time, we had lunch in La Jonquera.
 At the restaurant’s checkout I noticed a peculiar array of devices: there were four payment terminals.
 I’d never seen that.
 From what I know, a merchant works with a bank which handles all their payments.
-Apparentely not over here. ...
+Apparently not over here. ...

 March 15, 2025